-We are very grateful to our contributors.
+We are very grateful to our community.
 We share our passion for the quality of public space and are the best in their fields of expertise.
 As the network expands, we are happy to include you as a new contributor too and share your knowledge and best practices open source.
-This is the current community of contributors:
+This is the current community and contributors to our books:

 Elijah Agevi is an urban and regional planner with over 25 years’ experience in urban development issues, and currently the advisor to the Safer Nairobi Initiative (SNI) with the Nairobi City County/UN-Habitat.
 Elijah has researched widely and lectured in selected Universities in Europe and in Africa for over 10 years; and is the author of “Double Standards Single Purpose” and numerous articles and papers.
 He is also a leading expert on Governance, Decentralization and Devolution having been a member of the national committee on devolution.